Oct 17, 2025

 Why is the prevention of psychosocial risks essential for your business?

-In the corporate environment of Mexico, which moves at a dizzying pace, talking about well-being at work is no longer a "soft" or secondary topic.
-Today, the prevention of psychosocial risks is a key piece in the strategy of any company looking to grow sustainably.
+In Mexico's corporate environment, which moves at a dizzying pace, discussing well-being at work has stopped being a "soft" or secondary topic.
+Today, the prevention of psychosocial risks is a key piece in the strategy of any company seeking sustainable growth.

-For any team leader or Human Resources manager, the symptoms are evident: turnover is constant, absenteeism skyrockets, and team morale is at an all-time low.
+For any team leader or human resources manager, the symptoms are evident: turnover is constant, absenteeism is skyrocketing, and team morale is plummeting.
 These are not isolated problems.
-They are warning signs that something deeper is happening, often linked to psychosocial risk factors that, if not addressed, end up eroding productivity and poisoning the work environment.
+They are warning signs that something deeper is happening, almost always linked to psychosocial risk factors that, if not addressed, end up eroding productivity and poisoning the work environment.

 Beyond the legal obligation

-The conversation around this topic in Mexico changed with the arrival of NOM-035.
-This regulation, which came into effect in 2018, required companies to bring to the forefront issues such as stress and professional burnout, demanding they actively identify and prevent these factors.
-Although its implementation has faced challenges, its mere existence has been a catalyst for starting to take mental health in the workplace seriously.
+The conversation about this topic in Mexico had a before and after with the arrival of NOM-035.
+This regulation, which came into effect in 2018, forced companies to put issues like stress and professional burnout on the table, requiring them to identify and prevent these factors actively.
+Although its implementation has had its stumbling blocks, its mere existence has been a catalyst for starting to take mental health at work seriously.

-But let's be clear: compliance with the norm is just the first step.
-True transformation comes when organizations stop viewing this as a bureaucratic task and adopt a proactive mindset, understanding that investing in the well-being of their people is undoubtedly the best investment in the future of the company.
+But let's be clear: complying with the regulation is just the first step.
+True transformation comes when organizations stop viewing this as a bureaucratic task and adopt a proactive mindset, understanding that investing in the well-being of their people is, without a doubt, the best investment in the company's future.

 The tangible impact on your organization

-Ignoring psychosocial risks has a real and measurable cost that directly reflects on your financial statements.
+Ignoring psychosocial risks has a real and measurable cost that is directly reflected in your income statement.
 From a business perspective, these risks are not abstract; they manifest in very concrete ways that affect daily operations.

 To better understand what we are talking about, we have prepared a table that summarizes the most common culprits and the damage they cause in the daily life of Mexican offices.